nextstrain/ncov/docs/src/reference/configuration.rst

 -----

 -  type: string
 -  description: Title to provide to ``augur export`` and display as the title of the analysis in Auspice.
+Note that this is only used if a title is not defined for the individual build in the ``builds`` object.

 genes